MaddisonM79/pathfinder2e-characters/lilithia-tarnisov/lilithia_tarsinov_character.md

 Only because the end is patient.

 She does not know what it is, or what it wants, only that it is inside her now, watching, shaping, waiting.
 It does not speak.
 It does not demand.
 It simply *is*.
-And every spell she casts the tendrils tighten inside her a little deeper.
+And every spell she casts, the tendrils tighten inside her a little deeper.

 She doesn’t know how far she’s already gone.
 Only that something is being taken, quietly, irrevocably, and she no longer remembers what it was.